asatarin/asatarin.github.io/talks/2024-05-evolution-of-cloud-block-store.transcript.md

 #### EBS Architecture Evolution

 {% include timecode.html time="1:49" %}
-So they mentioned that EBS first version came out in 2012, so pretty old.
+They mentioned that EBS first version came out in 2012, so pretty old.
 And that was based on a regular TCP protocol and was on a hard drive.
-So spinning drives pretty slow, relatively speaking.
+Spinning drives are pretty slow, relatively speaking.

 The next step in evolution was version two with Luna, their custom protocol for networking and based on SSDs, where one of the features they introduced is background erasure coding and compression to address basically storage costs or